whitneyburton/portfolios/students/1605/angela-lindow/20160923-angela-lindow-m3.markdown

 **Getting Better at Difficult Things**
 I think I am somewhat emotionally detached from my learning process, and that is probably to my benefit.
 When I am struggling with a concept or a feature, I can feel frustrated, but I don't feel sad or disappointed in myself or get sucked into thoughts like "I'm not good enough"/"Why am I even trying".
 But when I make a great leap in understanding, I make sure to celebrate.
 As far as what my action could be as a result of this gear up, I could continually strive to be more conscientious of the fact that some people do have emotional reactions to their workflow, and my experience with them could go better if I try to be understanding of that.

+### Professional Development Workshops

+**Flower Exercise**
+This was a session meant to find our strengths and define our goals as they relate to beginning a career as a developer.
+I think my biggest takeaway was a discussion I had with a couple classmates about what kind of salary we should expect for ourselves.
+I find it interesting how much it varied.
+I think there is a tendency for us to think we can't or shouldn't ask for as much money as someone with a 4 year degree, but that is not true.

+**Tech Interview Discussion from Ryan Tyer**
+I felt that this was one of the most valuable sessions we have had.
+It is intimidating to think about what it is like to go through a technical interview, and Ryan's talk went over the process in pretty great detail.
+I also loved that he not only talked about what questions we might encounter, but also the goal or driving force behind those questions.

+## Community

 ### Leading Golick Posse

 I co-led Golick Posse with Roberta Doyle this module.
 While module 3 is an extremely busy/stressful module, I was able to dig up some resources for open source contributions.
 The most notable one was an RPG framework which a few people contributed to.
 I was worried that no one would be excited or interested in contributing to an open source project, but my takeaway from that was that people were appreciative of me spending the time finding a simple project to start with and people can be excited if you put in the effort to give them something approachable.
 We also practiced understanding documentation as we worked with the Amazon Dash button.
 We were never able to get it functional, but I'm excited to continue working on this and hope that we can get more interest/ideas about what to do with it next module.